ruricolist/serapeum/reference.md

 ## Files

-### `(build-path path &rest parts)`
+### `(path-join &rest pathnames)`

 Build a pathname by merging from right to left.
-With `build-path` you can pass the elements of the pathname being built in the order they appear in it:
+With `path-join` you can pass the elements of the pathname being built in the order they appear in it:

-    (build-path (user-homedir-pathname) config-dir config-file)
+    (path-join (user-homedir-pathname) config-dir config-file)
     ≡ (merge-pathnames config-file (merge-pathnames config-dir (user-homedir-pathname)))

-Note that `build-path` does not coerce the parts of the pathname into directories; you have to do that yourself.
+Note that `path-join` does not coerce the parts of the pathname into directories; you have to do that yourself.

-    (build-path "dir1" "dir2" "file") -> "file"
+    (path-join "dir1" "dir2" "file") -> "file"
-    (build-path "dir1/" "dir2/" "file") -> "dir1/dir2/file"
+    (path-join "dir1/" "dir2/" "file") -> "dir1/dir2/file"

 ### `(write-stream-into-file stream pathname &key if-exists if-does-not-exist)`